wp-plugins/ml-slider/readme.txt

 = 2.9 [25/06/14] =

-* Improvement: Flex Slider updated to 2.3.0-bleeding (fix initial image fade)
 * New feature: Japanese Language Pack added
+* New feature: Persian Language Pack added
 * New feature: Switch between tab and list view
+* New feature: Added ms-left and ms-right css classes to align slideshow to left or right
+* Improvement: Flex Slider updated to 2.3.0-bleeding (fix initial image fade)
+* Fix: reference to window.parent in media library
+* Fix: Thumbnail outline in firefox

 = 2.8.1 [28/04/14] =